 (7) Protection of the integrity and security of the network, as well as student and administrative workstations;

 (8) Flexibility to adjust the plan based on developing technology, federal and state requirements and changing local school and county needs;

 (9) Incorporation of findings based upon validation from research-based evaluation findings from previous West Virginia-based evaluation projects;

 (10) Continuing study of emerging technologies for application in a learning environment and inclusion in the technology plan, as appropriate;

 (11) An evaluation component to determine the effectiveness of the program and make recommendations for ongoing implementation;

 (12) A program of embedded, sustained professional development for teachers that is strategically developed to support a thorough and efficient education for all students and that aligns with state standards for technology, integrates technology skills into educational practice and supports the implementation of software, technology and assessment resources in the classroom;

 (13) Providing for uniformity in technological hardware and software standards and procedures;

 (14) The strategy for ensuring that the capabilities and capacities of the technology infrastructure is adequate for acceptable performance of the technology being implemented in the public schools;

-(15) Providing for a comprehensive, statewide uniform, integrated education management and information system for data collection and reporting to the Department of Education as provided in section twenty-six, article two of this chapter and commonly referred to as the West Virginia Education Information System;
+(15) Providing for a comprehensive, statewide uniform, integrated education management and information system for data collection and reporting to the Department of Education and the public;